jbutz/pushover-indytraffic/README.md

 ## What do I need to use this?

 You will need somewhere to run it, [Heroku](https://www.heroku.com) works well.
-You need a [Pushover](https://pushover.net/) account so you can get your Use Token and create an application.
+You need a [Pushover](https://pushover.net/) account so you can get your user Token and create an application.
 A basic knowledge of the command line interface is also good

 ## Setup